 ASR provides independent statistical services for clients using data sets derived from a variety of sources.

-We can develop sample frames for complex research projects using a range of sampling techniques.
-ASR is experienced in drawing stratified samples.
+We develop sample frames for complex research projects using a range of sampling techniques.
 Once data has been collected, it can be compared with known population profiles to determine whether or not the sample results require weighting.
 Again, ASR can apply a range of weighting methods.

 ASR has the expertise and tools to produce sophisticated multivariate analysis and statistical modelling of data sets.
-These procedures include factor, cluster and regression analysis, as well as advanced multivariate analysis.
+These procedures include factor, cluster and regression analysis.

 ASR can also provide on-line statistical reporting and graphical presentation of data.
-This service is particularly valuable if you are routinely collecting data from multiple sources and want to keep users up to date with results on-line rather than through expensive printed reports.
-Statistical analyses can be performed on-line into an existing database and the results presented in tabular or graphical format using a variety of presentation products.
+This service is particularly valuable if you are routinely collecting data from multiple sources and want to keep users up to date with results online rather than through expensive printed reports.

 ASR can provide various forms of validation: at question design stage, at data input stage or when manipulating collected data.